Build a token factory on ZIGChain in 15 Minutes

 bun dev

 Open http://localhost:3000 in your browser.
-You should see the Token Factory application main page, which displays a list of all tokens created on the ZIGChain network.
+You should see the token factory application main page, which displays a list of all tokens created on the ZIGChain network.
+This confirms your build a token factory setup is running before you connect a wallet.

 The app lets you switch between mainnet and testnet from the UI, and includes a dark mode switch so you can choose your preferred theme.